gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_2.md

 For moderately to highly nonlinear models, super parameter redefinition may be required every few iterations.
 With intermittent super parameter redefinition, model run savings accrued through SVD-assisted inversion may still be considerable; however, they will not be as great as for a linear model where re-computation of a full Jacobian matrix is never required.

 In PEST++GLM, the `n_iter_base` and `n_iter_super` pestpp options determine the number of sequential base and super parameter iterations, respectively.
 Choosing values for these variables will be case specific and may require some trial and error.
 Relatively linear problems may work well a single base iteration.
-Non liner problems will likley benefit from fewer super iterations, interspersed with base iterations.
+Non linear problems will likley benefit from fewer super iterations, interspersed with base iterations.
 Ideal values may also depend on the maximum number of super parameters (discussed further on).

 For our case we have found that a single base parameter iteration, followed by a few super iterations is sufficient.